-Deutsche Bahn AG's (DB) Aa1 issuer rating combines its a2 Baseline Credit Assessment (BCA) with our assessment of a high likelihood of the company receiving extraordinary support from the Government of Germany (Aaa stable) in times of need.
+Deutsche Bahn AG's (DB) Aa1 issuer rating combines its a3 Baseline Credit Assessment (BCA) with our assessment of a high likelihood of the company receiving extraordinary support from the Government of Germany (Aaa stable) in times of need.
 This assessment is based on the government's willingness and very strong ability to provide support to DB, given the sovereign's ample financial reserves, as reflected in its Aaa rating.
+Such an assessment results in a five-notch uplift to the company's BCA for a final rating of Aa1.

-DB's BCA is weakly positioned at a2 because of the company's high Moody's-adjusted leverage of 12.8x for 2021 and the significant execution risk surrounding the company's ability to improve its leverage increasingly towards 6.5x in the next 12-18 months and then to around 6.5x over time.
+DB's a3 BCA reflects the high leverage which will remain above 7.0x, and its free cash flow (FCF) which will be significantly negative in the next 18-24 months, higher than levels seen before 2019 as a result of high capital spending and increased levels of debt.
 The BCA remains supported by the company's size, geographical diversification and leading global market position, and the stability and predictability of the legal framework for railway companies in Germany.

-The A3 rating of the hybrid instrument is one notch lower than DB's a2 BCA and five notches lower than the company's Aa1 long-term issuer rating.
-This reflects certain features of the instrument, which is perpetual, deeply subordinated and allows DB to opt for coupon deferrals on a cumulative basis.
-Because of these characteristics, government support for this instrument may not be as strong or as timely as it would be for senior unsecured debt.
+The Baa1 rating of the Hybrid is one notch lower than DB's a3 BCA and six notches lower than the company's Aa1 long-term issuer rating.
+This reflects certain features of the security, which is perpetual, deeply subordinated and allows DB to opt for coupon deferrals on a cumulative basis.
+Because of these characteristics, we believe that, in case of need, government support may not be as strong, or as timely as it would be for senior unsecured debt.